 Five global core courses taught worldwide

-Following the residencies, you return to your home university where you will participate in global core courses.
-All OneMBA participants attend core courses simultaneously at their home university, using the same course syllabus and texts.
-Each course includes a major global team project that requires you to work remotely with your OneMBA team members located around the world, simulating global work teams.
+Following the global residencies, you return to your home university where you will participate in globally coordinated courses.
+All OneMBA participants attend these global courses simultaneously at their home university, using the same course syllabus and texts.
+Each course includes a global team project that requires you to work remotely with your OneMBA team members located around the world, simulating global work teams.

 Global by design

-Core courses were designed by key faculty members from all five partner schools.
-They worked together to incorporate perspectives and best practices from each world region.
+The global core courses listed below were designed by key faculty members from each partner school.
+By working together, they incorporated perspectives and best practices from each world region.
 You will learn to analyze problems, think strategically, and build global organizations.
-Plus, you will develop teaming skills and cultural awareness required for global career success.
+Plus, you will develop teamwork skills and cultural awareness required for global career success.